amotahar/tech-net/README.md

 4. Routing and File Structure - Configuring the First Slice - Linking Components with Redux Store
 5. Payload, Actions, and Business Logic - DevTools and Best Practices for TypeScript
 6. Middleware, including Custom Middleware
-7. Overview of the Module independent strong learner inshaAllah, i will be success.
+7. Overview of the Module independent strong learner inshaAllah, i will be success learn & share.